lquvatexas/lquvatexas.github.io/index.md

 Before that, I studied biology and applied math at [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University).
 I am from Sichuan, China.

 I work broadly in the areas of **Probabilistic Deep Learning**, **Sequence Model**, **Recommendation and Ranking**.
-Specifically, my research interests fall into: 1.Sequence model for recommendation/ranking 2.
-Generative models in multimodal learning 3.
-Vision-language model.
+Specifically, my research interests fall into: 1.Sequence model for recommendation/ranking 2.MoE 3.RL Vision-language model.

 Currently, I am working with Meta AI as a research scientist.